ginstrom/paladin-novel/epub-master.md

 "Free," the elderly woman whispered, staring at her reflection in the fountain's water.
 For the first time in decades, her forehead bore no mark of ownership.
 "Truly free."

-As he made his way through the liberated streets of Darach, Gond reflected on how much had changed since that first desperate escape from the slave ship.
+As he made his way through the liberated streets of Blackwater, Gond reflected on how much had changed since that first desperate escape from the slave ship.
 He'd started this journey seeking revenge against the men who'd betrayed him.
 Now he found himself hoping for their redemption instead.

 It was a strange feeling, but not an unwelcome one.